marcelo-ochoa/oraclexe-docker-extension/CONTRIBUTING.md

-# Contributing to Orcale Docker-extension
+# Contributing to OracleXE Docker Extension

 Hi, glad to know that you're interested in contributing.
 Here are some topics that can help you to get started: